-When you use lines, try to vary the weight, or thickness of the lines, like I did in this little drawing of an orchid.
-Plants are great for line drawing.
-Here's a quick drawing that would be great in a portfolio at exactly this size.
-The cup and the knife are shiny, but I ignored that and just drew the lights and darks in a very general way.
-I smudged to get middle tones and erased to get the light parts.
+Here's a quick drawing that would be great a sample at exactly this size.
+The cup and the knife are shiny, but we ignored that and just drew the lights and darks in a very general way.
+We smudged to get middle tones and erased to get the light parts.
 Do whatever works and just keep going until you like it!

 Don't copy this one.
 Set up some things you can draw and make your own drawing.
-We would be very happy to simply get seven drawings like this one.
+We would be very happy to simply get five drawings like this one.
 A word of advice: when you set up your still life, try to have one single, bright light source so the shadows are simple and easy to see.
 A desk lamp works great.
 And try to get the objects closer to your eye level, by putting everything on a box or some books on your drawing table (or kitchen table!) or by setting it up farther away from you when you are drawing.
-They will be much, much easier to draw that way.
+They will be much easier to draw that way.